Our Verdict

 Comfort

 The shoes look reminiscent of a lace-up pair of soccer cleats, and we have to admit that we were skeptical of the lack of on-the-fly tension adjustment.
-We were surprised never to need to tighten them mid-ride, even on three-plus hour trail rides, a 90+ mile gravel race, or on a road/gravel century ride, you tie them tight and put the laces under the elastic, and you're ready to go.
-They are ventilated with hundreds of small holes perforated in the uppers on both sides of the foot and the tongue and while it looks inadequate, we didn't find these shoes to be notably hot on the feet.
+We were surprised never to need to tighten them mid-ride, even on three-plus hour trail rides, a 90+ mile gravel race, or on a road/gravel century ride.
+You tie them tight and put the laces under the elastic, and you're ready to go.
+They are ventilated with hundreds of small holes perforated in the uppers on both sides of the foot and the tongue, and while the ventilation looks inadequate at first glance, we didn't find these shoes to be notably hot on the feet.
 The cleat mount area offers a range of adjustability in the sweet spot for most riders, although riders who like their cleats way back may be left wanting more(and would also be looking at different shoes anyway).

 Traction and Walkability

-Vibram rubber bonds to the Easton EC90 carbon sole of the Empire VR90 with a tread design that features larger lugs under the heel and ball of the foot on either side of the cleat mount area with smaller lugs wrapping up under the toes and a strip of rubber under the mid-foot/arch area.
+Vibram rubber bonds to the Easton EC90 carbon sole of the Empire VR90 with a tread design that features larger lugs under the heel and ball of the foot on either side of the cleat mount area, smaller lugs wrapping up under the toes, and a strip of rubber under the mid-foot/arch area.

 Power Transfer